Microwave radiometry of a quantum-critical, hybrid Josephson array: Thermometry of the superconductor-insulator transition

-More formally, the best-fit slopes and vertical intercepts from Fig.~\ref{fig:fig3}a can be analyzed to extract $\alpha$ and the cryostat temperature $T_\mathrm{cryo}$, as shown in Fig.~\ref{fig:fig3}b.
-The fit value of $\alpha=64.5~\mathrm{dB}$ is compatible with an independent open-circuit calibration, and the fit value of $T_\mathrm{cryo}=50~\mathrm{mK}$ is self-consistent with the base cryostat temperature used in Fig.~\ref{fig:fig2}-\ref{fig:fig4} to calculate $P$ and $T_\mathrm{s}$.
-We use this self-consistency criteria to define $T_\mathrm{cryo}$.
+More formally, the best-fit slopes and vertical intercepts from \reffig[a]{fig:fig3} can be analyzed to extract $\alpha$ and the cryostat temperature $T_\mathrm{cryo}$, as shown in \reffig[b]{fig:fig3}.
+The fitted value of $\alpha = 64.5~\mathrm{dB}$ is consistent with an independent open-circuit calibration, and the extracted value of $T_\mathrm{cryo} = 50~\mathrm{mK}$ was used throughout the analysis to calibrate out the added noise at the base temperature of the cryostat (see \SM~\refsec{sec:calibration})~\footnote{Since the determination of $P$ (e.g., in \reffig[a]{fig:fig3}) from the measured data requires knowledge of $T_\mathrm{cryo}$, this analysis enables a self-consistent extraction of $T_\mathrm{cryo}$.
+Specifically, the value of $T_\mathrm{cryo}$ obtained from the fits in \reffig[b]{fig:fig3} should match the initially assumed $T_\mathrm{cryo}$ used in the calculation of $P$ in \reffig[a]{fig:fig3}.}.
 As a point of comparison, fixing $\alpha$ to the open-circuit calibration value of $63.9~\mathrm{dB}$ yields a best-fit $T_\mathrm{cryo}$ of $28~\mathrm{mK}$.
-The linear relationship between $P$ and $|S_{11}|^2$ and the compatibility of $\alpha$ and $T_\mathrm{cryo}$ with independent measurements gives evidence that Eq.~\ref{eq:beamsplitter} constitutes a predictive noise model for the device under study.
+Note that inferred $T_\mathrm{cryo}$ values are in good agreement with the phenomenological saturation temperatures extracted in \reffig[c]{fig:fig1} for $V_\mathrm{g} = -7.88$\,V and $-8.88$\,V. Indeed for these gate voltages $\alpha |S_{11}|^2 \approx 0.9$, so 90\% of the radiation seen by the amplifier comes from the $50\,\Omega$ termination of the circulator, thus allowing us to probe the degree of thermalization in the cryostat directly.